Table of Contents

-My PC recently got stuck at start up after installation of Windows Update.
-I tried multiple ways to restart it but I always got stuck at the same point.
+My PC recently got stuck at startup after the installation of Windows Update.
+I tried multiple ways to restart it, but I always got stuck at the same point.
 I had to find my Windows 10 Recovery Key to continue.

 Since my PC is standalone, I didn’t have an organization that stored the recovery key centrally, so I have to keep track of it myself.